 Personal Critical Illness Insurance in Alberta

 Independent advice on critical illness coverage from Canada's major insurers.
-A lump-sum, tax-free benefit if you're diagnosed with a covered condition — used however you need it.
-For incorporated professionals and business owners, see our Corporate-Owned Critical Illness Insurance page
+A tax-free lump sum if you're diagnosed with a covered condition, used however you need it.
+Incorporated professionals and business owners should see our Corporate-Owned Critical Illness Insurance page.

 Critical illness insurance for Alberta individuals and families